sitesauce/website/content/collections/pages/open.md

             content:
               -
                 type: text
-                text: "At any given time, you can calculate MRR by summing the monthly-normalized amounts of\_" -
+                text: "MRR is calculated by summing the monthly-normalized amounts of\_" -
                 type: text
                 marks: